Idaho

 - By Mail

-Idaho voters may vote early via absentee ballot either by mail or in-person.
-The application to request an absentee ballot can be found here.
+Idaho voters may vote early in person.
+Idaho voters may also vote via absentee ballot by mail.
+The application to request an absentee ballot is available here.

-The absentee ballot request can be submitted online or by mail or in person at the County Clerk’s office in which the voter resides, which can be found at this directory.
-You can check on the status of your absentee ballot using the Idaho “Check Your Voter Record” Tool.
+The absentee ballot request can be submitted online or by mail or in person at the County Clerk’s office in which the voter resides.
+Contact information for the county clerk’s offices may be found here.
+A voter can check on the status of their absentee ballot using the Idaho “Check Your Voter Record” Tool.

-For mail-in absentee ballots, the application must be received no later than 5:00 p.m. on the 11th day (i.e., October 28, 2022) before the election.
-For in-person absentee voting, the application must be made no later than 5:00 p.m. on the Friday before the election.
+For mail-in absentee ballots, the application must be received no later than 5:00 p.m. on the 11th day before the election (i.e., 5:00 pm on May 8, 2026, for the May 19, 2026, primary election).
+For in-person absentee voting, the application must be made no later than 5:00 p.m. on the Friday before the election (i.e., May 15, 2026, for the May 19, 2026, primary election).
 Voters should check with their county clerk’s office or visit the county website to determine the details for early voting in their county.

 To be counted, all mail-in ballots must be received by the County Clerk’s office (by mail or in-person) by 8:00 p.m. on Election Day.